FREQUENTLY ASKED QUESTIONS

 Is tooth whitening safe?

 Research has proven that bleaching is both safe and effective.
-Bleaching gels are well buffered making sensitivity less of a concern.
+Bleaching gels are well-buffered making sensitivity less of a concern.

 What are canker and cold sores?

+Canker sores are small white swellings or sores surrounded by an area of redness.
+They are not contagious.
+Factors such as stress, trauma, allergies, cigarette smoking, iron or other vitamin deficiencies and heredity can make one susceptible.
+Usually these heal after 7-10 days.
 Cold sores are groups of painful fluid-filled blisters around the lips and sometimes under the nose or around the chin.
 These are usually caused by a type of herpes virus and are very contagious.
 Because there is no cure for cold sores, the blisters may reoccur during times of emotional upset, exposure to sunlight, allergies or fever.
-The blisters usually heal in a week.
+The blisters usually heal in about a week.

 Why do I always have bad breath?